KiandaBPM/docs/content/docs/platform/rules/tables/hide-show-column.md

 ## Introduction

-The **Hide / Show column** rule allows you change the visible property to a specified column within your table.
-You can either disable oe enable the property, you can also toggle between both of the visible states.
+The **Hide / Show column** rule allows you change the visibility of a selected column within a table in a process.
+You can either disable or enable the property, you can also toggle between both of the visible states.

 ## When to use

 You can use this rule to hide or show specific columns in your table.
-Often used when hiding private data from users that do not need access to it.
+This rule is often used when hiding private data from users that do not need access to it.
 For example you can choose to show total earning column of a table to your managers but not other employees.
 You can also apply this rule to a button and give it the toggle function which will allow you to toggle the visible property of a column.

 You can add this rule: